ronnieholm/Ray-tracing-in-one-weekend-CSharp/README.md

     user    1m12.789s
     sys     0m0.056s

-In terms of raw computation power, .NET Core doesn't come close to C++.
+In terms of raw computation power, .NET doesn't come close to C++.
 At least not while staying true to the C++ code structure.

 ## See also